 Letizia opted for an understated professional style in a combination of navy and white.

-Letizia wore her navy Magrit leather pumps and offset the simple outfit with her reptile-embossed Adolfo Dominguez clutch bag.
+Letizia wore her navy Magrit leather pumps and offset the simple outfit with her reptile-embossed clutch bag by Italian brand, Coccinelle.

 Letizia coordinated the look with her bespoke TOUS blue stone and baroque pearl dangle earrings.